vishalv91/Customer-Analytics/README.md

 4) Do a Sentiment analysis(Positive or Negative) of the competitors: Amazon India, Flipkart, and Snapdeal.
 Use tweets to perform the analysis.

-Programming language: R
+**Programming language:** R

-Project learning:
+**Project learning:**
 Researched about what factors affected on-time delivery of shipments.
-Implemented version control for the project using Git.
+Interviewed delivery personal about what factors delay their delivery.
+Monitored the movement of goods on my shopping apps.
+Read interesting news articles about how e-commerce industry works.
+Read about important KPIs in the e-commerce industry.

-Project Participation: Independently worked on the project.
+**Project Participation:** Independently worked on the project.

-*Disclaimer: This is a fictional company, and the project was undertaken to establish the project participant's expertise in topics covered during the final term of the PG Diploma course in Data Science.
+*Disclaimer: This is a fictional company, and the project was undertaken to establish the project participant's expertise in topics covered during the final term of the PG Diploma course in Data Science.*